CCSU-CS493-F18/CS493F18CourseInfo/Syllabus.md

 > This course supports the following program objectives and program learning outcomes:

--   PEO-1: Graduates will have a broad understanding of the fundamental theories, concepts, and applications of computer science.
+-   PEO-1: Graduates will apply a broad understanding of the fundamental theories, concepts, and applications of computer science in their career.

-    -   SO-a: An ability to apply knowledge of computing and mathematics appropriate to the discipline.
+    -   SO-1: Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

-    -   SO-b: An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution.

-    -   SO-c: An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs.
+    -   SO-2: Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

+    -   SO-6: Apply computer science theory and software development fundamentals to produce computing-based solutions.

--   PEO-2: Graduates will be prepared for careers in computer science and information technology.
+-   PEO-2: Graduates will be engaged in a wide range of careers and/or graduate studies in computer science or related fields with a passion for lifelong learning.

-    -   SO-i: An ability to use current techniques, skills, and tools necessary for computing practice.

-    -   SO-k: An ability to apply design and development principles in the construction of software systems of varying complexity.
+    -   SO-5: Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

--   PEO3: Graduates will communicate effectively, both orally and in writing.
+-   PEO-4: Graduates will act ethically and with social responsibility in their careers.

-    -   SO-d: An ability to function effectively on teams to accomplish a common goal.
+    -   SO-4: Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 **Course learning outcomes**

 > Program objectives and program learning outcomes are supported by the following course learning outcomes achieved by students upon a successful completion of this course:

--   CLO-1: Develop an in depth understanding of the different sources of security threats that impact software systems (a, b, c, k)
+-   CLO-1: Develop an in depth understanding of the different sources of security threats that impact software systems (SO-1,2,4,6)

--   CLO-2: Understand different architectural approaches that can be used to create secure software systems (a, i)
+-   CLO-2: Understand different architectural approaches that can be used to create secure software systems (SO-1,2,4)

--   CLO-3: Increase understanding of how to execute different types of software analysis to ensure more secure software (a, i, k)
+-   CLO-3: Increase understanding of how to execute different types of software analysis to ensure more secure software (SO-1,2,4)

--   CLO-4: Develop an understanding of language-based approaches to building secure software (i, k)
+-   CLO-4: Develop an understanding of language-based approaches to building secure software (SO-1,2,4,6)

--   CLO-5: Understand how run-time enforcement mechanisms can protect against software insecurity (a, c, i)
+-   CLO-5: Understand how run-time enforcement mechanisms can protect against software insecurity (SO-1,2,4,6)

--   CLO-7: The course will culminate in a large final project that will require working on teams and combining knowledge developed throughout the course (a, b, c, d, i, k)
+-   CLO-7: The course will culminate in a large final project that will require working on teams and combining knowledge developed throughout the course (SO-1,2,4,5,6)

 **Grading for the course:**